hzqst/MetaHookSv/Renderer.md

 ### WideScreen-Adapted FOV

-WideScreen-Adapted FOV can be enabled by using cvar `r_adjust_fov 1` or `r_adjust_fov 2`.
+WideScreen-Adapted FOV can be enabled by using cvar `gl_widescreen_yfov 1` or `gl_widescreen_yfov 2`.

 This controls how engine calculate the vertical FOV from horizontal FOV:

-`r_adjust_fov 1` is the default policy used by Xash3D-fwgs and Nexon's Counter-Strike : Online that expands the horizontal FOV while keep the vertical FOV as what it was when using resolution of 4:3
+`gl_widescreen_yfov 1` is the default policy used by Xash3D-fwgs, Nexon's Counter-Strike : Online and Half-Life 25th anniversary update that expands the horizontal FOV while keep the vertical FOV as what it was when using resolution of 4:3

-`r_adjust_fov 2` is to stretch the original 4:3 FOV image to fit the current rendering resolution.
+`gl_widescreen_yfov 2` is to stretch the original 4:3 FOV image to fit the current rendering resolution.

 ## Sprite Interpolation